sunnyc98/Google-Research-Football/README.md

 # Google-Research-Football

 This code trains an agent to play in the Google Reasearch Football environment.
-This environment is challenging in that it has stochastic behavior meaning there is randomness in both the environment and the AI players' actions, and that it supports multi-agent mode where each player of a team can be simultaneously controlled by its corresponding agents.
+This environment is challenging in that it has stochastic behavior (randomness in both the environment and the AI players' actions), and that it supports multi-agent mode where each player of a team can be simultaneously controlled by its corresponding agents.
 <p align="center">
   <img width="800" height="300" src="https://user-images.githubusercontent.com/97519387/195132179-35b4a49e-506a-4106-bfe8-55ead013e19a.png">
 </p>